 California Online Food Handler Program Course Details

-To earn your California food handler card, you must complete the 2.5-hour ANAB-accredited training program and pass a 40-question final exam.
-You have up to two attempts to pass the exam with a score of at least 70%.
+To earn your California food handler card, you must complete the 2-hour ANAB-accredited training program and pass a 40-question final assessment.
+You have up to two attempts to pass the assessment with a score of at least 70%.

-When you successfully complete your exam, you can instantly download and print your food handler card.
+When you pass your assessment, you can instantly download and print your food handler card.
 Your certificate remains valid for three years after the date it was issued, and you can access your account at any time to view or print your card.

 What You Will Learn